 These expenses include:

-- Professional Fees: agent fees, union dues and expenses related to financial and tax advice.
+- Professional Fees: agent fees, union dues, and financial and tax advice expenses.

-- Training Fees: amounts you pay to your personal fitness instructor and specialized coach.
+- Training Fees: amounts you pay to your fitness instructor and specialized coach.

 - Entertainment Expenses: food, beverages, entertainment, amusement, and recreation expenses.
 The amount spent is limited to 50% limit.

 - Travel Expenses: meals and lodging while away from “tax” home.